devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step6.md

 `ls`{{execute}}

-### Note: You cannot use -r option with rmdir to use the -r
+### Note: You cannot use -r option with rmdir to use the -r we need to use rm command instead of rmdir.